-The Offering

-Common stock offered

-Underwriters' option to purchase

-additional shares

-Common stock outstanding after completion of this offering

-5,388,437 shares (or 5,523,437 shares if the underwriters exercise their purchase option in full).

-Use of proceeds

-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$27.3 million (or approximately \$31.5 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed public offering price of \$33.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus.
+The Offering Common stock offered [•] shares Underwriters' option to purchase additional shares [•] shares Common stock outstanding after completion of this offering [•] shares (or [•] shares if the underwriters exercise their purchase option in full).
+Use of proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$[•] million (or approximately \$[•] million if the underwriters exercise their option to purchase additional shares in full), based on an assumed public offering price of \$[•] per share, which is the midpoint of the price range set forth on the cover of this prospectus.
 We intend to use the net proceeds of the offering to support the growth of Orange Bank & Trust Company, including providing capital to Orange Bank & Trust Company to support growth of its operations, such as the expansion of its lending and wealth management activities, to support growth in HVIA's trust and wealth management business, to finance strategic acquisitions to the extent the opportunities arise and for other general corporate purposes, which could include other growth initiatives.
 We have no current plans, arrangements or understandings relating to any specific acquisition or similar transaction.

-Dividend policy

-We have paid a dividend for at least 37 consecutive years.
-In fiscal 2020, and through the second quarter of 2021, we paid total dividends of \$1.20 per share, or an annualized yield of 2.39%, based on an assumed market price of \$33.50 per share.
+Dividend policy We have paid a dividend for at least 37 consecutive years.
+In fiscal 2020, and through the second quarter of 2021, we paid total dividends of \$1.20 per share, or an annualized yield of % and %, respectively, based on an assumed market price of \$ per share.
 Subject to the approval of our board of directors and regulatory restrictions, we intend to continue the payment of a cash dividend of \$0.20 per share on a quarterly basis to holders of our common stock.
 Our board of directors will make any determination whether to pay dividends and the amount of any such dividends based upon our financial condition, results of operations, capital and regulatory restrictions and other relevant factors.
 See "Dividend Policy."

-Listing and trading symbol

-We intend to apply to list our common stock on the NASDAQ Capital Market under the symbol "OBT."

-Directed Share Program

-At our request, the underwriters have reserved up to 5.0% of the shares of our common stock offered by this prospectus for sale, at the initial public offering price, to our directors, officers, principal stockholders, employees, business associates, and related persons who have expressed an interest in purchasing our common stock in this offering.
+Listing and trading symbol We intend to apply to list our common stock on the NASDAQ Capital Market under the symbol "OBT."
+Directed Share Program At our request, the underwriters have reserved up to [•]% of the shares of our common stock offered by this prospectus for sale, at the initial public offering price, to our directors, officers, principal stockholders, employees, business associates, and related persons who have expressed an interest in purchasing our common stock in this offering.
 We will offer these shares to the extent permitted under applicable regulations in the United States through a directed share program.
 See the section entitled "Underwriting - Directed Share Program."

-Risk factors

-See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Risk factors See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our common stock.

-Unless otherwise indicated, all information in this prospectus relating to the number of shares of common stock to be outstanding immediately after the completion of this offering is based on 4,488,473 shares outstanding as of June 30, 2021 and: ullet assumes no exercise of the underwriters' option to purchase up to 135,000 additional shares of common stock from us; and • excludes 109,781 shares of our common stock available for issuance as restricted stock awards, restricted stock unit awards, and stock options under our 2019 Equity Incentive Plan as of June 30,
+Unless otherwise indicated, all information in this prospectus relating to the number of shares of common stock to be outstanding immediately after the completion of this offering is based on 4,490,973 shares outstanding as of March 31, 2021 and:

+- assumes no exercise of the underwriters' option to purchase up to [•] additional shares of common stock from us; - excludes 107,745 shares of our common stock available for issuance as restricted stock awards, restricted stock unit awards, and stock options under our 2019 Equity Incentive Plan as of March 31, 2021; and - does not attribute to any director, officer, principal stockholder or related person any purchases of shares of our common stock in this offering, including through the directed share program described in the section entitled "Underwriting - Directed Share Program."